IBM/instana-gitops/docs/install-instana-ocp.md

 #### CLI Verify

-After instana application is created in ArgoCD UI, you can go to bastion VM terminal to wait instana core and unit to finish creating, and this will take about 1 hour.
+After `instana` application is created in ArgoCD UI, you can go to bastion terminal to check and wait instana core and unit to finish creating, and this will take about 1 hour.

 You can check progress of instana by :